 We wanted to get out of there.

-And you know, we just then this happens.
+And, you know, we just, then this happens.

-Then I feel like I can't wait until you people are ready to leave because I feel a sense of responsibility.
+Then I feel like I can't until you people are ready to leave because I feel a sense of responsibility.

 We're not even hardly in there because you guys were all standing outside on the balcony anyway.